[version 4, updated January 2020]

 - Smiling while tasting ice cream – I see that smile.
 You LIKE ice cream.

-- Increased breathing rate after hearing a favorite adult’s voice – Are you excited to see Ms. M?
+- Increased breathing rate after hearing a favorite adult’s voice – You hear Ms. M?
 You LIKE Ms. M.

 We look for signs of refusal or displeasure and use them to teach NOT.
 For example, when the student vocalizes in protest to a new position, we teach NOT (You do NOT like this).
 Other examples include: